TL7322 : Rayne - War Memorial, Remembrance Sunday 2005

 There are also two CWGC-listed Graves in the Churchyard of nearby All Saints for 1939 - 1945 casualties:

-The links after each name are to the records of the Commonwealth War Graves Commission (CWGC).
+D: a link to the records of the Commonwealth War Graves Commission (CWGC),

 Also ( ) indicates extra names or a spelling inconsistency suggested by the CWGC record.